Family Violence in Texas

 What Constitutes a Household in Relation to Family Violence?

 Another term in the definition of family violence that has particular meaning is “household.”
 “Household” means “a unit composed of persons living together in the same dwelling, without regard to whether they are related to each other.”
 They don’t need to have the romantic attribute of a “dating relationship.”
-It could be a roommate, or something much more fluid like “it’s complicated.”
-The concept of “member of household” even includes a person who previously lived in the household.
-That is, they may have left the household based on the violent conduct and have no intention of returning to the household, but still may be in danger because of the violent perpetrator.
+It could be a roommate or something much more fluid, like “it’s complicated.”
+The concept of “member of a household” even includes a person who previously lived in the household.
+That is, they may have left the household based on violent conduct and have no intention of returning to the household, but still may be in danger because of the violent perpetrator.

 Police and Protection from Violence